-Fig. 3.- Median index values from the MDM data (diamonds) and their errors are plotted as a function of the logarithm of the semimajor axis of the isophotal ellipse upon which each sample spectra lies.
+Fig. 3.- Plots of median index values from the MDM data (diamonds) and their errors as a function of the logarithm of the semimajor axis of the isophotal ellipse on which each sampled spectrum lies.
 The curve segments are least-square fits to the data.
-If there was a non-negligible correction for systematics the applied correction is plotted as a vertical arrow at $\log(a) = -0.5$ .
-Nuclear Lick/IDS measurements from Trager et al. (1998) (or, in the case of $H\gamma$ and $H\delta$ , unpublished) are indicated as dotted boxes that end at the nominal Lick/IDS slit length of 4''/2 = 2'' radius.
-The boxes enclose $\pm 1\sigma$ .
-If G93 values exist they are plotted as stars (major axis) or open hexagons (minor axis) with error bars suppressed.
-A few G93 data points are indicated as upper or lower limits when they fall outside the region plotted.
+If there was a non-negligible correction for systematics, the applied correction is plotted as a vertical arrow at $\log(a) = -0.5$.
+Nuclear Lick/IDS measurements from Trager et al. (1998) (or, in the case of H γ and H δ , unpublished) are indicated as dotted boxes that end at the nominal Lick/IDS slit length of 4''/2 = 2'' radius.
+The boxes enclose $\pm 1\sigma$.
+If G93 values exist, they are plotted as asterisks (major axis) or open hexagons (minor axis) with error bars suppressed.
+A few G93 data points are indicated as upper or lower limits if they fall outside the region plotted.